2023 Most Popular Communication & Journalism Master's Degree Schools in Illinois

 The following schools top our list of the Most Popular Communication & Journalism Master's Degree Colleges.

-Our 2023 rankings named Northwestern University the most popular school in Illinois for communication and journalism students working on their master’s degree.
-Located in the city of Evanston, Northwestern is a private not-for-profit college with a fairly large student population.
+Our analysis found Northwestern University to be the most popular school for communication and journalism students who want to pursue a master’s degree in Illinois.
+Located in the city of Evanston, Northwestern is a private not-for-profit college with a very large student population.

 Women make up 79% of the communication and journalism majors at the school.

 The in-demand master’s degree programs at DePaul University helped the school earn the #2 place on this year’s ranking of the most popular communication and journalism schools in Illinois.
-Located in the large city of Chicago, DePaul is a private not-for-profit school with a very large student population.
+Located in the city of Chicago, DePaul is a private not-for-profit college with a very large student population.

 Of the 63 students majoring in communication and journalism at DePaul, 24% are male and 76% are female.